Muhyiddin515/Grill-Fry-System/README.md

 # Grill-Fry-System
-# Restaurant Management System

-This is a full-stack restaurant management web application developed using html ,css ,PHP and Java-Script.
+This is a full-stack restaurant management web application developed using html ,css ,PHP ,SQL and Java-Script.

 ## Features
 - Reservation Management